 How long will the repair take?

-We strive to repair and return all instruments as quickly as we are able.
+We strive to repair and return all weather instruments as quickly as we are able.
 There are times when an instrument could require more testing, which will prolong service time.
 Under normal circumstances, you can expect to hear from one of our technicians within 3 business days of Maximum’s receipt of the instrument.

 Can I repair the instrument myself?